wessens/pg_dump/README.md

 - PGHOST - the host of the database.
 - PGUSER - the database user.
 - PGPASSWORD - the database password.
 - KEEP - the minimum number of old dumps to keep.
+Has precedence over MAX_AGE.
 - MAX_AGE- the maximum age of dumps to keep (in seconds).
 - CRON_TIME - crontab formatted value to run the script.
 - WEBHOOK_URL - if export fails, you can pull a webhook using curl.